alexiaschn/ateliers_ia/slides/25-12-04_presFinal.md

 - article search and panel comparison.

-## User study results
+## User study results: limits and perspectives

+- user-friendliness :
+    - confusion about the integration of the concepts into the query
+    - automatic translation & validation: initial hurdle (limited database)
-- user-friendliness : confusion about the use of the LLM-translated keywords, most improvement suggested depend on direct integration within the search engine (latency, more detailed info on the article, distinction between 'query building' and 'article search' functions)
+    - **direct integration to host search engine**: main improvements (latency, more detailed info on the article, distinction between 'query building' and 'article search' functions)
-- usefulness varies depending on user research practices.
-Ranges from : not useful for those interested in network and contextual IR, useful for combining complex and precise queries for those who frequently go through the same searches, useful for comparing lists and triage of articles for those who want to go across disciplines.
+- usefulness:
+    - reveals strong disparities in user research practices (etwork and contextual IR vs. keyword search)
+    - strength: comparative panels,
-- translation of mixed quality encourages user-agency and dialogical and collaborative work with LLMs in semantic space.
+    - translation of mixed quality encourages **user-agency and dialogical and collaborative work with LLMs**

 # Prompts